 Supreme Court to consider Texas and Florida laws regulating social media platforms

-The cases will join several others before the justices this term that stand at the intersection of the First Amendment and online speech.
+The cases will join several others before the justices this term, which begins Monday, that stand at the intersection of the First Amendment and online speech.
 The high court is tasked with weighing two questions: whether the laws' content-moderation restrictions comply with the First Amendment and whether their individualized-explanation requirements comport with the constitution.

 Officials have said the laws from Texas and Florida aim to stop the nation's largest social media companies — Facebook, X, TikTok and YouTube, among others — from censoring users based on viewpoint and were prompted by Republicans' claims that platforms were silencing conservative users.